Dondakaya Curry | Tindora Curry

 - 2 onions medium , finely chopped or sliced

 - 1 tomato large ripe , chopped (½ cup pieces)

-- Coriander leaves chopped finely
+- 2 tablespoons coriander leaves chopped finely

 - When the curry leaves turn crisp, add onions and fry until they turn slightly golden.

 - Add tomato, salt and turmeric.
 Saute until they become mushy and blend well with onions.

 - Add ivy gourd and fry for 2 to 3 mins on a medium high heat.
 Add red chili powder and saute for another 2 to 3 minutes.

 - Cover and cook on a very low flame stirring occasionally to prevent burning.